Code-By-Script/CSharp-ConsoleMethods/README.md

 <summary>Click to see the solution! 👀</summary>

 ### Solution:
-- **Output Message**: Displays "Code-By-Script" to indicate branding.
+- **💬 Output Message**: Displays "Code-By-Script" to indicate branding.
-- **Change Title**: Sets the console window title to the channel's name for identification.
+- **💬Change Title**: Sets the console window title to the channel's name for identification.
-- **Wait for Input**: Pauses execution, allowing the user to read the message.
+- **💬Wait for Input**: Pauses execution, allowing the user to read the message.
-- **Clear Console**: Removes all previous text to give a fresh view for future operations.
+- **💬Clear Console**: Removes all previous text to give a fresh view for future operations.
 ```csharp
 Console.WriteLine("Code-By-Script"); // 💬 Output a message to the console.
 Console.Title = "Code-By-Script-channel"; // 🔖 Change the console title to Code-By-Script-channel.